filakhtov/gentoo-use-docs/media-sound/rhythmbox.md

 # media-sound/rhythmbox

 ### cdr
-Pass the `--with-brasero` option to the configure script.
+Pass the `-Dbrasero=enabled` option to the Meson build script.
 Build and install the Audio CD Recorder plugin that uses the `libbrasero` library to rip Audio CDs from media library playlists.

 It is safe to disable the flag.

 ### daap
-Pass the `--enable-daap` option to the configure script.
+Pass the `-Ddaap=enabled` option to the Meson build script.
 Build and install the DAAP Music Sharing plugin that uses the `libdmapsharing` library to share music and play shared music on a local network over the DAAP (Digital Audio Access Protocol) protocol.

 This flag should be enabled if there is a need to access music shared over the DAAP protocol, e.g. from Apple iTunes.